The History of Lipton® Tea

 Lipton® continues to innovate.
 In the US, 100% of our leaf tea is Rainforest Alliance Certified™.
 By supporting smallholder farmers, we can ensure sustainability from crop to cup.

-We’re also innovating when it comes to tea flavors.
-With one of the most varied tea ranges available, from fruity iced tea to aromatic chai, we celebrate Sir Thomas’s legacy every day.
+We’re also innovating when it comes to tea flavours.
+With one of the most varied tea ranges available, from fruity iced tea to instant tea, we celebrate Sir Thomas’s legacy every day.